kaftejiman/pwn/ret2csu/README.md

 By following the special symbol `_start` of a gcc properly compiled and linked binary image,

-ie: `objdump -d mybinary | grep -A15 "_start"` , one will notice some call to `_libc_start_main` preceding a hlt instruction.
+ie: `objdump -d mybinary | grep -A15 "_start"` , one will notice some call to `_libc_start_main` preceeding a hlt instruction.

 ***So how does control flow actually pass to our C code?***

-Running the program stepi from GDB, then some Python script to produce a graph, a sequence of function calls can be order and summarized as the graph below:
+Running the program stepi from GDB, then some Python script to produce a graph, a sequence of function calls can be ordered and summarized as the graph below:

 ![Function calls sequence][calls]